 On April 19, 2017, XR Communications, LLC ("XR") (d/b/a Vivato Technologies) filed a patent infringement lawsuit against the Company in the Central District of California.
 The operative Second Amended Complaint asserts infringement of U.S. Patent Nos.
 7,062,296, 7,729,728, and 6,611,231 based on the Company's manufacture, use, sale, offer for sale, and/or importation into the United States of certain access points and routers supporting multi-user, multiple-input, multiple-output technology.
 XR seeks unspecified damages, on-going royalties, pre- and post-judgment interest, and attorneys' fees.
 In 2018, the Court stayed the case pending a resolution by the Patent Trial and Appeal Board ("PTAB") of inter partes review ("IPR") petitions filed by several defendants in other XR-related patent lawsuits challenging the validity of the asserted patents.
 The PTAB previously invalidated all asserted claims of the '296 patent and '728 patent and has found the challenged claims of the '231 patent not invalid in view of the prior art asserted in the IPR instituted against that patent.
-The matter has been stayed and a status conference is now set for November 23, 2020.
+The Federal Circuit Court ruled for XR on November 25, 2020 in Cisco's appeal of the '231 PTAB decision, and a status conference has been set for February 22, 2021.
 The Company believes the claims are without merit and intends to defend them vigorously.